Iwanefendii/Higher-Education/README.md

 This project about is education level in Universitas Learn International

 Data set is:
-•	student_id : Uniqe id student
+*	student_id : Uniqe id
-•	gender : Gender of candidate
+*	studentgender : Gender of candidate
 •	scored_submitted
 •	sat_reading_writing_range
 •	sat_math_range